AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ## Prerequisites

 - Some coding knowledge - This document will not teach you C. It will teach you *why* certain things are done though, and if your familiar with another language you should be able to follow along.
+  - Bare minimum knowledge is what types are (bool, int, etc.) and
   - If you want to learn how to program, [follow this link](https://www.geeksforgeeks.org/how-to-start-coding/).
 Coding isn't easy, but it's not very hard once you wrap your head around a few key concepts.
 - A dev environment - There's a great tutorial to set it up for Windows, Linux or MacOS [here](./SETUP.md)
 - A swadge - Not strictly necessary, but sometimes things that work on the emulator don't work on the real hardware.
 It's best to be able to test on real hardware at the end of the day.